 The Cost of a Home Addition on Piles

-If you plan on getting a home addition on piles, the quotes you receive are likely to be anywhere between $110 and $210 per square foot – all depending on whether or not you’re looking to get a fully finished, turnkey addition.
-Going for this type of home addition will allow you to save costs, in comparison to a home addition done on a concrete slab.
-Opting for an addition on piles has quite a few advantages.
-A house on piles is highly resistant to unstable grounds, making it quite easy to build.
-Also, the machinery required to get the job done are much less invasive and costly than the ones needed for a foundation.
-This option has a higher probability of a higher return on investment.
+If you plan on getting a home addition on piles, the quotes you receive are likely to range from $260 to $350 per square foot, depending on if you’re looking to get a fully finished, turnkey addition.
+This type of home addition will allow you to save money; it’s cheaper than one built on a foundation.
+It also has quite a few advantages.
+For example, a house built on piles is highly resistant to unstable soils, making it quite easy to build.
+Also, the machinery required to get the job done is much less invasive and costly than what’s needed for a foundation.
+This option has a higher probability of a higher return on investment as well.

 Below is the Carles family’s 12′ x 12′ home addition on piles.
 They were looking to expand their dining room’s space and add a new bathroom.

 The Cost of a Home Addition on a Concrete Slab

 Extending your home on a concrete slab is another option you can go for.
 This home addition costs anywhere between $240 and $350 per square foot.
 It’s ideal if you don’t want to excavate, and it’s also more insulating than an addition on piles.
 Your expansion will essentially be built on monolithic concrete (concrete poured only once), which serves as both the foundation and floor of the new space.
 Insulating this kind of floor is much easier than insulating a floor built on piles because the concrete slab retains heat during winter months.
 If you plan on going with this kind of addition, you’ll need to check if your property can withstand this kind of structure.

 Here’s the Gagnon family’s home addition; they decided to expand their bungalow to increase their living space.
 The family went for a 14′ x 18′ addition on a concrete slab.
 Given that they were already renovating their bungalow, they took the opportunity to also change their home’s siding so that the extension and original home could match.